shivannis/xandr-docs-public/xandr-docs/articles/data-providers/introduction-to-integrating-with-the-xandr-impression-bus.md

 configured to handle this form of traffic, but it is recommended to develop your own listener that is built specifically for this behavior.

-<b>Note:</b>
+> [!NOTE]

-Apache has proven to be able to handle our impression bus’ traffic quite well if configured correctly.
+> Apache has proven to be able to handle our impression bus’ traffic quite well if configured correctly.
 If utilizing Apache as your web serving software, the keys lie in your keep-alive settings and having Apache as lightweight as possible.
 Most system administrators may consider these settings as extreme, however realize again that this is not a web server and therefore will not be configured as such.
+>

-Timeout 150
+> Timeout 150
+>

-KeepAlive On
+> KeepAlive On
+>

-MaxKeepAliveRequests 50000
+> MaxKeepAliveRequests 50000
+>

-KeepAliveTimeout 150
+> KeepAliveTimeout 150
+>

-These settings will allow Apache to maintain open connections and have our impression bus manage closing those connections.
+> These settings will allow Apache to maintain open connections and have our impression bus manage closing those connections.
 This is important in order to save load on your systems.
 When your system is managing closing/opening multiple connections, it will be very difficult for it to keep up with the tens of thousands of requests per second it needs to manage.
 Apache also loads many unnecessary modules by default.
 Commenting out extraneous modules will allow Apache to run in a more lightweight fashion, allowing it to be more efficient.
 Finally, before you're integrated with our platform, you can use the Apache "ab" tool to stress test your servers.

 **The key takeaway to remember is the behavior of our impression bus.
 As long as the listener used is built to manage the impression bus’